 Tree planting ceremony

-An increasingly common form of final farewell is a tree planting ceremony.
-Trees represent life, and turning your loved one into into a tree after death is seen by many as a way to create an enduring, living memory.
+An increasingly common form of final farewell is a tree-planting ceremony.
+Trees represent life, and using your loved one’s cremated remains to help give life to a tree is seen by many as a way to create an enduring, living memory.
 This is particularly appropriate for anyone who had a strong affiliation with nature, or for families who would feel most connected to their loved one in nature.

-In many instances, the tree planting ceremony itself is attended by close family, and involves eulogies, prayers, memories and celebration.
+In many instances, the tree planting ceremony itself is attended by close family and friends, and can involve eulogies, prayers, memories and celebration of the deceased person’s life.

 Ashes scattering ceremony